The symposium will take place in the conference centre at Croke Park.

 The conference centre at Croke Park is conveniently located close to both the city centre and Dublin airport.
 A map is available here and another one below.

-The conference venue is wheelchair accessible.
+The symposium venue is wheelchair accessible.

 Car parking is available to all participants in the Davin Car Park.
 Click here for a map.